-For every 100 youth with HIV in Illinois, between 75-80% are linked to care, and about half have achieved viral suppression, according to the Getting to Zero Illinois HIV Dashboard.
+For youth aged 13-29 living with HIV in Illinois, about 70% are linked to care, and about half have achieved viral suppression, according to the Getting to Zero Illinois HIV Dashboard.
 A person with HIV who takes HIV medicine as prescribed and achieves viral suppression (undetectable HIV) can stay healthy and has effectively no risk of sexually transmitting HIV to HIV-negative partners (untransmittable HIV).
 Undetectable HIV = untransmittable HIV (U = U).

 Medication Adherence is Difficult for Youth with HIV

 Medication adherence is taking HIV medications every day, exactly as they are prescribed.
 Good medication adherence is vital for effective HIV treatment outcomes.
 There are several reasons why adherence may be more difficult for children and adolescents with HIV:

 - A child may refuse to take an HIV medication because it tastes bad